to the Cyber C-Suite

 As you’re probably already aware, the ‘C’ in the C-suite stands for Chief.

-It’s important to understand the scope of all the Chief roles and responsibilities in your own organization because if you don’t actually know who is accountable, responsible and liable for protecting your organization from cyber attacks, breaches of legislation and breaches of contract, how can you be certain it’s not you?
+It’s important to understand the scope of all the Chief roles and responsibilities in your own organisation because if you don’t actually know who is accountable, responsible and liable for protecting your organisation from cyber attacks, breaches of legislation and breaches of contract, how can you be certain it’s not you?

 ...and if it is you, you’re better off finding out before you see your name in lights on News at 10...

 Not all internal governance structures are the same.
 Not all roles and responsibilities are the same across the supply chain.
 So, let’s look at the leadership roles in organisations where cyber security responsibilities are either very clear or hiding in plain sight.